2020-21 AP Course Audit: What You’ll Need to Do

 Programs offering curriculum and professional development for AP Computer Science Principles may be able to provide additional support to you and your school, including an approved syllabus for your use.
-If you decide to you use a syllabus by a College Board endorsed provider, contact the provider to get both the syllabus and syllabus ID.
+If you decide to you use a syllabus by a College Board endorsed provider, simply choose a provider syllabus available for adoption in your AP Course Audit account.

 Your course must fulfill these requirements, and your syllabus should make it clear how the requirements will be addressed.